- ● Over 20,000 games in total

 Bet on numbers that are located the closest to 0, including the 0 (7 numbers in total)

-on any of the three numbers appearing in a row on the betting layout.
+On any of the three numbers appearing in a row on the betting layout.
 Pays 11:1

 Bet covers the two remaining sections beyond the Tiers and Voisins areas, 8 numbers